HMAsp/HMAsp/README.md

 **Welcome to my Github, step into my newfound world of development.**

-My is name, **Hans** aka **Spookyrumble** and I am a 40-year-old studying Front-End Development.
+My is name, **Hans** aka **Spookyrumble** and I am a 41-year-old studying Front-End Development.
 After 20+ years working a variety of jobs which includes everything from fishing boats to service coordinator, I decided I wanted to pursue a long-forgotten dream of development.
 Life and family kind of put everything in the back seat for a while but here I am and I couldn't be happier!

 **The portfolio is being remade.
 The following is my year one portfolio with year one projects:**

+New projects includes a Pong like game I made using only Flutter.
+A Discord bot i made just to see if I could do it.
+It was made to simplify the job searching progress by getting the new listings from a application website and posting them in my Discord server.
+New School projects include JS frameworks, Vite, Tailwind.
+I will update all this when I finish my exams, but for now please feel free to look through my reposatories.

 [Click to visit the portfolio](https://spookyrumble-portfolio.netlify.app)